rundav5/CP255_final_project/README.md

 ## Next steps
 1. Finish polishing some figures
 3. Figure out a cool way to combine the case curve with the stringency indicators
+4. Reproduce analysis for main cities
-4. Write discussion and conclusions
+5. Write discussion and conclusions
-5. Review and apply GitHub best practices, so that everything needed to run the project in other computer is available and organized and a repo.
+6. Review and apply GitHub best practices, so that everything needed to run the project in other computer is available and organized and a repo.